Mass timber construction is an emerging building type.

 This is great for commercial buildings because you can create huge open floor plans and accommodate more occupants, workspaces, etc.

-Once again, it’s surprising but CLT planks are thick, and this makes it almost impossible for them to catch on fire.
+Once again, it’s surprising but CLT planks are thick, which makes them fire-resistant.

 They’re just as fireproof as steel beams.